 Turning the care of a loved one over to strangers can be a scary step.
 However, there is much you can do to ensure the continued safety and well-being of your loved one, even if you have to make the difficult choice to place them in a nursing home.

 Just because your parents or other loved ones require more care than you are able to provide on a daily basis, doesn’t mean they don’t need you.
 You still have a role to play as their primary caregiver and advocate, even if you’re not there every hour of every day.

 Here are some keys to ensuring your loved one remains safe and secure in a nursing home.

-It’s important to thoroughly vest any facility you are considering for the care of your loved one, but your diligence doesn’t end after the sales pitch.
-Not only should you pay attention to the state of affairs before committing to a placement, you need to keep an eye (and nose!) on things after your loved one moves in.
+It’s important to thoroughly vet any facility you are considering for the care of your loved one, but your diligence doesn’t end after the sales pitch.
+Not only should you pay attention to the state of affairs before committing to a facility, but you also need to keep an eye (and nose!) on things after your loved one moves in.

 Any change in personality, mood, sleeping or eating habits, or physical activity should be investigated.
 Not all signs of abuse show up as bruises or bedsores, although any sign of either should be reported immediately.
 If your loved one seems depressed, fearful or lethargic, you need to take immediate action and talk to the unit supervisor or head nurse.